-The whole country has about 40 provinces and cities has been or is developing a smart city development project according to statistics of the Ministry of Construction of Vietnam, the agency in charge of deploying the “Sustainable Smart Urban Development Project Vietnam for the period of 2018 – 2025 and orientation to 2030”.
+The whole country has about 40 provinces and cities having been or developing a smart city development project according to statistics of the Ministry of Construction of Vietnam, the agency in charge of deploying the “Sustainable Smart Urban Development Project Vietnam for the period of 2018 – 2025 and orientation to 2030”.

 In these smart city projects, each chooses different hot issues, for example, the Ho Chi Minh City Project emphasizes economy, traffic congestion, flooding, and high tide.
 Da Nang, Da Lat and Hue emphasize tourism.
-Quang Ninh and Lao Cai selects both economy (trade) and tourism (homestay).
+Quang Ninh and Lao Cai select both economy (trade) and tourism (homestay).

 In addition, the Ministry of Information and Communications of Vietnam is directly guiding the pilot implementation of smart city services for 19 cities and provinces.
 It is expected that in December 2020, the Ministry of Information and Communications will coordinate with cities and provincese to evaluate the pilot results to consider and propose the implementation for the next period.

 There is a project on developing smart city in Tanan city of Long An province in the period of 2020-2025, with a vision to 2030, aiming at the application of ICT to support timely and effective settlement of issues raised by the people pay attention to, improve people’s satisfaction and quality of life.
 The budget of project around 500 billion VND (~ 22 million USD).